melipefelgaco/melipefelgaco/README.md

 ### Hi there 👋

 - 🔭 Currently studying more every day
-- 🌱 Currently learning React and
+- 🌱 Currently learning React and other technologies
 - 📫 How to reach me: fmagesty@gmail.com

 <!--